Docs

 - Owner — full control.
 Can edit, share, transfer ownership, and delete.

-- Contributor — can view, edit, create sub-items, move, copy, and invite others.
+- Editor — can view, edit, create sub-items, move, copy, and invite others.

-- Consumer — can view and copy.
+- Viewer — can view and copy.
 Cannot edit, move, delete, or see who else has access.

 Additive inheritance

 Folder permissions flow down to subfolders and files.
-If someone is a contributor on a parent folder, they're a contributor on everything inside.
+If someone is an editor on a parent folder, they're an editor on everything inside.
 The highest access level always wins.

 Who can see the permissions?

-Consumers see only the owner of a file and their own role.
-Contributors and owners see the full list of who has access.
+Viewers see only the owner of a file and their own role.
+Editors and owners see the full list of who has access.

 Shared with me